Brothers Grimm: Reception and legacy

-In the United States the 1937 release of Walt Disney's Snow White and the Seven Dwarfs shows the triumph of good over evil, innocence over oppression, according to Zipes.
-The Grimms' tales have provided much of the early foundation on which Disney built an empire.
-In film, the Cinderella motif, the story of a poor girl finding love and success, has been repeated in movies such as Pretty Woman, Ever After, Maid in Manhattan, and Ella Enchanted.
-Not only have the Grimms' tales provided an empire for Disney to build, but oftentimes, in stories written by the Brothers Grimm, Disney's villains are depicted as Jewish caricatures.
-The stepmother in Cinderella is the antagonist of the story and appears stereotypically Jewish, with a big nose and dark features.
-Even more blatantly, Maleficent in Sleeping Beauty has devil horns, just as Christians would paint Jews as devils or demons in the Middle Ages.
-"Images began to portray Jews as hooknosed caricatures of evil" at this time.
+Simultaneously, in the US, the 1937 release of Walt Disney's Snow White and the Seven Dwarfs shows the triumph of good over evil, innocence over oppression, according to Zipes: a popular theme that Disney repeated in 1959 during the Cold War with the production of Sleeping Beauty.
+The Grimms' tales have provided much of the early foundation on which the Disney empire was built.
+In film, the Cinderella motif, the story of a poor girl finding love and success, continues to be repeated in movies such as Pretty Woman, Ever After, Maid in Manhattan, and Ella Enchanted.